seng637-winter-2022/seng637-a1-surajsalver/Grp_19_A1_LabReport.md

 interpret where the errors can be found and this also helped us to formulate the flow from the options like withdrawal, deposit, and transfer options.
 Being said that the design development was initially difficult for us to team up together and form a common test plan due to a lot of ideas on how we can approach the issue, but it was resolved with the common agreement on the plan mentioned.
-To start, in stage one we first decided to start the process by checking the ATM starting stage in the first place to find any initial errors in the initialization stage, and then later on once we collect the necessary bugs and report of this stage.
-Coming to stage two, we moved to the login phase of the system by using cards 1 and 2 as mentioned in process flow and collected the bug report out of it, and parallelly we also checked the logout function in the process from the initial stages.
+To start, in stage one we first decided to start the process by checking the ATM starting stage to find any initial errors in the initialization stage, and then later on once we collect the necessary bugs and noted down the bugs of this stage we moved to the second stage, which is the login phase of the system by using cards 1 and 2 as mentioned in process flow and collected the bug report out of it accordingly.
+And parallelly we also checked the logout function in the process.

-Next in stage three, once we log in we tried to go around and check the options available in the session start for the user, this also deals with the test of the display as well, and the report for the following stage of testing is also noted.
+Next in stage three, once we log in we tried to go around and check the options available in the initial start session for the user, this also deals with the test of the display, and the report for the following stage of testing is also noted.
 Coming to see the actual working functionalities of the ATM in stage four, we started to test the balance inquiry option for both the cards to see whether the operation has any defects or not.
 Meanwhile, the receipt operation is also thoroughly tested in this stage of testing.
 Coming to stage five, we started to test the transfer function of both the